VapourSoft/PCWWiFiModem/README.md

 ### Updating the Software

-While I liked the idea of being able to update the software OTA, it seemed to make more sense in my situation to be able to *push* a new version as I built it rather than have the modem *pull* it.
-So that's what I did.
-It uses the default OTA upload capability built into the Arduino IDE.
+It can be updated using the default OTA upload capability built into the Arduino IDE and platformio.

 **Jan 24/22:** It's been reported that the ESP8266 core is slightly snafu'd at the moment, and that it's breaking things in the modem